krainboltgreene/krainboltgreene.github.io/resume.md

 ## Where I want to work

-**I currently live in Portland, CA**.
+**I currently live in Portland, OR**.
 I am *only* open to remote work and have been working remotely for two years.
 I have worked in many remote positions in my career and with remote engineers.

 ## Who I want to work with